barlukh/raycasting/README.md

 - Basic parsing of the map (flood fill, missing player, invalid characters)
 - Folder graphics/ has a variety of textures, you can set paths to them in the .h file
 - There isn't any game mechanic, this project is mostly a showcase of a graphical engine
-- Various varibles can be set to different values in the .h file (darkness, speed, etc...)
+- Various variables can be set to different values in the .h file (darkness, speed, etc...)

 ## License